Blog | Investing tips

 1. Take stock of your investments

-One of the most stressful elements of preparing an SMSF tax return is dealing with various information points from disparate sources.
+One of the most stressful elements of preparing the tax portion of an annual return is dealing with various information points from disparate sources.
 For example, if you are managing investments across mixed asset classes, multiple markets, currencies, share registries and even brokers, it can be a daunting task to retrieve all of the relevant information required to properly record your capital gains, dividends and franking credits.
 Using a spreadsheet to track your SMSF investments can help you stay on track, but it requires you to invest a lot of time in portfolio admin and manual calculations that can easily become subject to error.

 2. Calculate your investment income